 This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

-• New phonics learning as directed, using the https://lettersandsounds.org.uk/ website
+• New phonics learning as directed, using the https://lettersandsounds.org.uk/ website or any access to our own scheme ‘Little Wandle’.

 • Talk for Writing (T4W) planned sequence and activities bespoke to the teachers plans with the current story being learnt in class or a Talk for Writing Booklet – a sequence of work based on the T4W process